symphony-collaboration/symphony/services/backend/README.md

 DynamoDB is used to store the `documentID` mappings to a collection of ip addresses.
 It is inexpensive, provides low latency, and integrates easily with AWS infrastructure.

+The decision to use DynamoDB along with the redis cluster came down to a few reasons:
+- Decoupling concerns
+  - store the session data away from the redis cluster
+- Redis Performance
+  - using redis to store more permanent data (ip addresess) is viable, and Redis will hold the data in memory.
+    In the event of a node failure, the data is lost, which is undesired.
+A workaround is to configure redis to write the data to disk for durability and recovery.
+Redis provides 2 mechanism for this (RDB snapshotting or AOF append-only file).

+    Ensuring the integrity of data however, will come at a performance cost, and the whole idea is to keep persistence away from the redis cluster.
+It should only be concerned with delivering messages, not holding data in memory.

+    Additionally, using an Elasticache Redis Cluster for pub/sub messaging only allows it to be used in non-cluster mode.
+    It can only have up to 6 nodes. (single or multi-leader replication)